-I don't know about you, but there's one thing which someone always says when I mention that I'm a freelancer - in my case, a freelance copywriter:
+I don't know about you, but there's one thing someone always says when I mention I'm a freelancer - in my case, a freelance copywriter:

 "I don't think I'd have the motivation.
 How do you make yourself actually do the work?"